-Full-time administrative and fire protection employees are eligible to accrue PTO for each calendar month of service from their date of hire.
+Full-time administrative and fire protection employees are eligible to accrue PTO for each calendar month of service from their date of hire at a rate of 1/12 the annual accrual rate, accrued on the last day of the calendar month.
 Accrual will start accumulating by pay period.
 The accrual rate is based on your length of employment, as follows: